Shawnee: American Revolution

 When the United States declared independence from the British crown in 1776, the Shawnee were divided.
 They did not support the American rebel cause.
 Cornstalk led the minority who wished to remain neutral.
 The Shawnee north of the Ohio River were unhappy about the American settlement of Kentucky.
 Colin Calloway reports that most Shawnees allied with the British against the Americans, hoping to be able to expel the settlers from west of the mountains.

 War leaders such as Blackfish and Blue Jacket joined Dragging Canoe and a band of Cherokee along the lower Tennessee River and Chickamauga Creek against the colonists in that area.
 Some colonists called this group of Cherokee the Chickamauga, because they lived along that river at the time of what became known as the Cherokee–American wars, during and after the American Revolution.
 But they were never a separate tribe, as some accounts suggested.

 After the Revolution and during the Northwest Indian War, the Shawnee collaborated with the Miami to form a great fighting force in the Ohio Valley.
 They led a confederation of warriors of Native American tribes in an effort to expel U.S. settlers from that territory.
 After being defeated by U.S. forces at the Battle of Fallen Timbers in 1794, most of the Shawnee bands signed the Treaty of Greenville the next year.
 They were forced to cede large parts of their homeland to the new United States.
 Other Shawnee groups rejected this treaty, migrating independently to Missouri west of the Mississippi River, where they settled along Apple Creek.
 The French called their settlement Le Grand Village Sauvage.

 Tecumseh's War and the War of 1812

 In the early 19th century, the Shawnee leader Tecumseh gained renown for organizing his namesake confederacy to oppose American expansion in Native American lands.
-The resulting conflict came to be known as Tecumseh's War.
-The two principal adversaries in the conflict, chief Tecumseh and General William Henry Harrison, had both been junior participants in the Battle of Fallen Timbers in 1794.
-Tecumseh was not among the Native American signers of the Treaty of Greenville.
-However, many Indian leaders in the region accepted the Greenville terms, and for the next ten years pan-tribal resistance to American hegemony faded.
+The resulting conflict was called Tecumseh's War.
+The two principal adversaries in the conflict, Chief Tecumseh and General William Henry Harrison, had both been junior participants in the 1794 Battle of Fallen Timbers.
+Tecumseh did not sign the 1795 Treaty of Greenville.
+However, many American Indian leaders in the region accepted the Greenville terms, and for the next ten years local intertribal resistance to American hegemony faded.